Jobs and Internships for Veterans

 - CBP Office of Intelligence: Military members from the intelligence community may have skills that translate well to CBP’s office of intelligence.

-CBP provides internships for service members who are convalescing at U.S. military treatment facilities nationally via its partnership with the DOD’s OWF Program.
-This internship program matches qualified wounded, ill and injured service members with Federal internships in order for them to gain valuable work experience during their recovery and rehabilitation.
+CBP provides internships for service members who are convalescing at U.S. military treatment facilities nationally via its partnership with the Department Of Defense (DoD) Operation Warfighter (OWF) Program.
+This internship program matches qualified wounded, ill and injured service members with federal internships in order for them to gain valuable work experience during their recovery and rehabilitation.
 Participants continue to receive their active duty salary throughout their internship.

 The OWF experience assists with the service members’ reintegration to duty, or transition into the civilian work environment where they are able to employ their newly acquired skills in a non-military work setting.